 If you shop regularly in our supermarkets and buy our own brand products, you probably already know that we’re trying to make them even more sustainable.
 Fruit punnets made from recycled cardboard, less sugar in our breakfast cereals, more sustainably produced rice and coffee, etc. And we go beyond what’s required by law.
 So you can consciously choose products which are made with respect for people, animals and the environment.
-Steven Schollaert, responsible for making our own brands more sustainable, tells us exactly how he and his team approach this.
+Mieke Vercaeren, responsible for making our own brands more sustainable, tells us exactly how she and her team approach this.

 How do we make our own brands more sustainable?

 Mieke: “First and foremost, our own brand products must be high quality and delicious.
 If not, they’d never make it onto our shelves.
 But we also want to give our products added value on three levels.
 For example, we opt for sustainable sourcing wherever we can.
 This starts with the raw materials because they often have a large ecological footprint.
 We also want to improve the composition of our products.
 Less sugar in our biscuits, no parabens in our shampoo, more fibre in our breakfast cereals, etc. In short: make them healthier.
 And the packaging must also be sustainable and functional.”

 We focus on four topics for the sustainability of our own brands: health, society, animal welfare and the environment.